higherrrrrrr/higherrrrrrr.fun/README.md

 2. **Make your changes** and ensure all tests pass locally.
 3. **Open a PR** describing your updates—be as clear as possible so reviewers can provide quick feedback.

-For more details, see our [CONTRIBUTING.md](./CONTRIBUTING.md).
+For more details, see our [`docs/contributing.md`](./docs/contributing.md).

 ---

 ## License

-Higherrrrrrr is an open-source project aiming to bring meme-level fun and robust engineering to Solana’s token ecosystem.
+Higherrrrrrr is an open-source project aiming to bring meme-level fun and robust engineering to Solana's token ecosystem.
 See the `LICENSE` file for specific terms.

 **Thank you** for exploring the Higherrrrrrr platform.
 If you have any questions or feedback, jump into our community chats—we look forward to seeing the next wave of evolutionary meme tokens take flight!